Dominion5254/rust_rgl_ledger/README.md

 # Rust RGL Ledger
 This project provides a CLI interface for tracking Bitcoin acquisitions/dispositions and associated realized gains and losses for both GAAP and Tax purposes using the FIFO methodology.
-GAAP RGL are calculated using impaired asset values, while Tax RGL are calculated the original basis.
+GAAP RGL are calculated using fair value, while Tax RGL are calculated the original basis.

 ## Installation
 * Download the RGL Ledger using `git clone && cd rust_rgl_ledger`.